 Oh yeah, that makes sense.

-Yeah, it kind of depends on the geometry of the solder ball, but that's a pretty common error as well.
+Yeah, it kind of depends on the geometry of the solder ball, but that's a pretty error as well.
 So you see these things that component manufacturers haven't fully studied, haven't fully published and they are just setting people up for problems.

 Yeah, and what I have found - and not just in relation to components - I have talked to people who manufacture either components, or they manufacture laminates, and what's not widely understood is that sometimes the studies they’re doing is us.